 Along with the Seychelles, Comoros, Maldives and Reunion, Mauritius is one of those tropical getaways that sit just beyond the beach dreams of our imagination.
 So obviously it makes sense to dive a bit deeper and create a Mauritius bucket list of the top things to do on the island.

 Located in the Indian Ocean off the East Coast of Madagascar, the French/Creole speaking island-nation has over 100 resorts, white sand beaches, impossibly turquoise water, and a range of unusual activities on offer.

 Segway with zebras, visit the seven-coloured soils of Chamarel, stand beneath the 108ft-high statue of Shiva in Grand Bassin, eat fresh-caught urchin on a boat cruise, or catch the legendary Blue Marlin.
 Now that’s only some of the cool things you could do and see in Mauritius.

-Here’s my take on the top bucket list worthy things on this magnificent island:
+So, here’s my take on the “Mauritius bucket list” worthy things to do:

 1. Big game fishing – Catch a Blue Marlin!